(directed by Michelangelo Antonioni, 1962)

 ***** (out of 5)

 > I remember being floored by Michelangelo Antonioni films RED DESERT and LA NOTTE (“The Night”) when I first began to study film in high school- and this was the film that bridged the two.
-In the interim, I have not seen many of his films other than cultural touchstones ZABRISKI POINT (just plain bad), BLOW UP (left me cold) L’AVVENTURA (classic!) and THE PASSENGER (interesting, but obtuse), until my recent viewing of IL GRIDO, which contained enough artistry to rekindle my interest in this Italian master.
+In the interim, I saw four more Antonioni films: cultural touchstone ZABRISKIE POINT, (just plain bad), BLOW UP, (left me cold), L’AVVENTURA, (classic!), and THE PASSENGER, (interesting but obtuse), until my recent viewing of IL GRIDO, which contained enough artistry to rekindle my interest in this Italian master.
 Good thing.
-This film as a knockout!
-By the strange and obtuse ending, I was convinced I was watching one of the great films of its time, though I would be hard-pressed to articulate why.
+L’ECLISSE (“Eclipse” in English), is a knockout!
+By the strange and obtuse ending, I was convinced I was watching one of the great films of its time… though I would be hard-pressed to articulate why.

 .
 Antonioni movies are like that famous Winston Churchill quote about Russia: they are “a riddle, wrapped in a mystery, inside an enigma”.
 I could describe the thin plot, such as it was, but this would not describe the film, because this Italian cinematic magician’s films were not about narrative, but about possibility.
-On the surface, it tells the story of a radiantly alluring young woman (Antonioni’s leading lady in four excellent films and at the time, the leading lady in his personal life, Monica Vitti) who breaks up with one flame only to fall into an involvement with another man that seems doomed to similar failure.
-After the breakup, she seeks out her mother to council about it, but her mom is far too preoccupied with her financial dealings to be available for her daughter.
+On the surface, ECLIPSE tells the story of a radiantly alluring young woman who breaks up with one lover only to fall into another romantic involvement that seems doomed to a similar failure.
+After the breakup with her old flame, Monica seeks out the council of her mother, but mom is far too preoccupied with her financial dealings to be available for daughter.
 She is a stock market speculator, spending her days haunting the crazily chaotic Roman stock exchange, buying and selling stocks.
-Here, her winsome daughter meets a brash young broker who oozes self-confidence and braggadocio, and gradually falls under his charismatic spell.
-Then the market crashes, in spectacular fashion, in a fantastically choreographed crowd scene that is just riveting.
+Here, her winsome, heartbroken daughter meets a brash young broker who oozes self-confidence and braggadocio, and gradually falls under his charismatic spell… until the market crashes in spectacular fashion, in a fantastically choreographed crowd scene that is just riveting.

 .
-Words to describe this un usual outing simply evade me.
-Let’s leave it at this: if you are a serious lover of world cinema, you need to make time for all four Antonioni films that showcase this spectacular actress: L’AVVENTURA, RED DESERT, LA NOTTE, AND L’ECLISSE- then see if you can describe the indescribable any better than I seem able to do!
+Frankly, words to adequately describe this unusual outing simply evade me.
+Let’s leave it at this: if you are a serious lover of world cinema, you need to make time for all four Antonioni films that showcase this spectacular actress: L’AVVENTURA, RED DESERT, LA NOTTE, and L’ECLISSE, then see if you can describe the indescribable any better than I seem able to!

 * * *